Logos of SAMH. Scottish Action for Mental Health and Sam's Fife. mental health peer support.

 A place where people can access a safe space to talk about what matters to them, is what Sam’s Fife drop-ins offer.
 People with a lived experience of mental health issues are employed by SAMH… the Scottish Action for Mental Health, in peer worker roles at Sam’s drop-ins.

+Infographic of outline picture of an a-frame with a picture of a cup on it.
+The text on the a-frame states.
+Hello welcome to Sam's.
+The kettle is on.
+There is an outline of a notice sign, the text on the sign states.
+Welcome.
+The text states.
 Peer workers offer support for people to express their emotions, mental health challenges and to consider self-compassion.
-One to one peer support at a time and day that is convenient for the person attending… with no appointment needed.
+One-to-one peer support at a time and day that is convenient for the person attending… with no appointment needed.

 Fear of attending a new place for the first time can be described as reasonable.
 When the fear stops a person attending a resource of support, it can be stated that the fear may have become a barrier to support.